mahendrakalkura/pager/README.md

     "github.com/mahendrakalkura/pager"
 )

-// ...total number of items under consideration count := 100
+// ...total number of records under consideration count := 100

-// ...number of items per page limit := 10
+// ...number of records per page limit := 10

 // ...current page number
 number := 1

-// ...the size of the sliding window of page numbers
+// ...size of the sliding window of page numbers
 //    (on either side of the current page) numbers := 3

-// ...the URL syntax
+// ...URL syntax
 //    (%d will be replaced with the page number in context) url := "/%d/"